 And if you say Arch Linux then almost 95% of people will dismiss your choice and says it’s too difficult for beginners although they don’t know anything about Arch Linux.

-I’ve had different ideas on what distros are appropriate for beginners what distros are not appropriate for beginners but the more I think about this I’ve concluded that Arch Linux is the perfect Linux distribution for the beginner.
+I’ve had different ideas on what distros are appropriate for beginners and what distros are not appropriate for beginners but the more I think about this I’ve concluded that Arch Linux is the perfect Linux distribution for the beginner.